lokdoninc/backend-master-lokdonSKI/README.md

 							    Implementation of data encryptoin Fig.5.0
 					                                                                ]

 Following the above process, the mpin encrypt shown is that of the recipients.
 If one is sending a message requiring ZKP.
-For example, M3 mpin of position (P mpinktn=3) is tripped and sent with the message:
+For example, M3 mpin of position (P mpinktn=3) is stripped and sent with the message:

 Data + mpin encrypt = CT5 --> M5 encrypt -->[ciphertext1]^[mpinm3 encrypt]^[Pktn]^[P mpinktn] -- > M5